grantmcdermott/grantmcdermott.github.io/_posts/2017-05-30-rstudio-server-compute-engine.md

 ![]({{ site.url }}/images/post-images/rstudio-server-login.png)

 And we're all set.
 Here is RStudio Server running on my laptop via Google Chrome.
+(It's a slightly older version of R in this image, but that just reflects when I first wrote this post.)

 > **Tip:** Hit F11 to go full screen in your browser.
 The server version of RStudio is then almost indistinguishable from the desktop version.